reiver/golang-guide/README.md

 The Go programming language is usually used for **backend development**.

-Although it is also sometimes use for _frontend development_ and _mobile development_.
+Although it is also sometimes used for _frontend development_ and _mobile development_.

 I personally mostly use it for _backend development_. but also use it for _data science_ and _machine learning_ activities too.